zetyundoc/aps.v1.0/operation.md

-# Defining Methods

-Methods allow you to smoothly display code examples in different languages.

-{% method %}
+# Defining MethodsMethods allow you to smoothly display code examples in different languages.{% method %}djsajlf